rebelsky/sams-assorted-musings-reflections/good-rant-ruined-2017-08-14.md

 sciences, which would suggest that we should have three STEM-communities, rather than two.
-Given that 1/7 of all majors are in CS or Math, we should probably separate the STEM community into a Science Community and a CS/Math [10] community.
+Given that 1/7 of all majors are in CS or Math, we should probably separate the STEM community into a Science Community and a CS/Math [10] community [11].

 But the communities were decided, in large part, but what people were willing to donate to.
-Daniel '77 and Patricia '80 Finkelman Dean [11] Mark Peltz spent endless hours talking with donors across the country about these communities, and the donations he raised shaped the choice of communities.
+Daniel '77 and Patricia '80 Finkelman Dean [12] Mark Peltz spent endless hours talking with donors across the country about these communities, and the donations he raised shaped the choice of communities.
 As I understand it, we expect the set of communities